Using resources efficiently

 Using water wisely

-With the change in climate, water stress is becoming an important risk to consider.
+Water and climate change are closely linked, as extreme weather events exacerbate water stress, making water more scarce, unpredictable, and polluted.
+We therefore aim to ensure water is used as efficiently as possible across our portfolio.
 We have already implemented a number of initiatives to improve water efficiency across our developments achieving more than 50% reduction in water consumption compared to a typical build on The Forge, SE1 and n2, SW1.
 We recognise however that more needs to be done and we will be undertaking water-management assessments at assets under our operational control to identify opportunities to use water more efficiently.

 Water Management Assessments